 Police Looking For Escaped Work Release Inmate

-Darius Elember Davison was convicted of intimidation with a dangerous weapon and carrying weapons in Johnson County.
-He failed to report back to the Larry A. Nelson Residential Center located in Cedar Rapids on the night of Dec.
-21.
+The Iowa Department of Corrections says Andrew Nielsen failed to report back to the Fort Des Moines Residential Facility Thursday night.
+He is convicted of first-degree burglary and other crimes in Webster County.

-Davison is a 22-year-old black male, around 5 feet 8 inches tall and weighs 167 pounds.
+Nielsen is described as a white male, 5 feet 9 inches tall and weighing 210 pounds.